 For a gas engine to run, it must have three things, compression, fuel, and ignition.
 Of course, the compression must be sufficient, and the correct fuel and ignition at the right time.
 Testing for an ignition spark is an important skill to have.
 I hope to impart some of what I have learned about this simple, important test.

 I am limiting this article to BMW motorcycles with one or two cylinders and a points system.
-The later bikes with electronic ignition will have safeguards to observe.
+The later bikes with electronic ignition require safeguards to observe.

 The /2 magneto has a spark gap at the point where the spark plug wires attach to the coil.
-That is to protect the coil by safely giving the spark a safe place to go to the ground that is outside of the coil itself.
+That is to protect the coil by safely giving the spark a safe place to go to the ground outside the coil itself.
 Unless you have tested it, don’t trust that system.
-It may be set up poorly, or not at all.
-By “not trusting it,” I mean that I don’t test the spark with the plug off of the head.
-Make sure that the spark can go to ground.
+It may be set up poorly or not at all.
+By “not trusting it,” I mean I don’t test the spark with the plug off the head.
+Make sure that the spark can go to the ground.

 Lay the plugs on the head, turn on the ignition, and rotate the engine.
 With a /2, this means kicking it over.
 You may use the electric starter on the later bikes.